 Combination of a variety of plant and tree species enhance forest diversity.
 This diversity of species has several advantages over a monoculture landscape helping to increase biodiversity and soil conditions.
 With the increased biodiversity the forest becomes more resilient to diseases, invasive species, forest fires, and changing weather conditions.
 The diversity of species averts the concentration of the harvest period resulting in lower labor costs for the landowner.

 3rd SUB-TREE LAYER

 The forests consist of multi layers for optimal land use, sun harvest and income generation.
 The first layer starts with herbs, and is harvest ready after 1 year.
 Second layer are shrubs, generating its first harvest in year 2-3.
 Third and fourth layers are the sub-tree and canopy layer, that generate produce in year 3-4 and year 5-7 respectively.
 Over time the forest will develop and the upper layers will become more prominent, a natural process in forest growth.

-A minimum of 12 species per forest type can be found for an optimal balance between productivity, recovery of biodiversity and landscape resilience.
+A mix of tree species per forest type can be found for an optimal balance between productivity, recovery of biodiversity and landscape resilience.
 The selection of species varies according to location and depends on different indicators like altitude, soil quality, north/south facing areas, slope amongst others.

 The Green Intelligence restores landscapes by applying a scalable systematic modular approach.
 We have designed three module types, each with specific outputs depending on client needs.
-Each 20x20 meter module comes with a smartly crafted four forest layers which include Herbs, Shrubs, Sub-Tree and Canopy layers.
+Each module comes with a smartly crafted layered forest which include Herbs, Shrubs, Sub-Tree and Canopy layers.

-The 4 layered 20X20 meters Food-Forest module focuses on generating high-value products like nuts by taking a relatively low-density forest approach and improving soil quality.
+The layered Food-Forest module focuses on generating high-value products like nuts by taking a relatively low-density forest approach and improving soil quality.